 FDA Now Requires Patient Decision Checklist on All Implants

-I want to reiterate that most breast augmentation patients experience no issues.
-Breast implants are one of the most studied medical devices in the world, and their safety has been proven in multiple medical studies.
-However, BII and BIA-ALCL must be considered.
-This is why the FDA now requires that all breast implant manufacturers include a product-specific Patient Decision Checklist with every device.
-It includes all current information on known or reported risks.
-When you come in for your breast augmentation pre-op exam, we will review this list together.
-I have always reviewed these issues with my patients before surgery, but this document helps keep the information nicely organized.
-It’s a great opportunity for you to ask questions and for me to ensure that I’ve addressed all of your concerns so that you are fully aware of your risks.
+When you come in for your breast augmentation pre-op exam, we review this list together.
+I have always reviewed these issues with my patients before a breast implant surgery, but this document helps keep the information nicely organized.
+It’s a great opportunity for you to ask questions and for me to ensure that I’ve addressed all your concerns about breast implants so that you are fully aware of your risks.
 You must then sign this checklist before surgery.
 I think having this checklist is an important step in creating the safe, exemplary outcome that we both desire.
-To find out more about a breast augmentation with Dr. Sean Doherty at his Boston or Brookline office, contact us today or call (617) 450-0070 to schedule a consultation.